Pap Smear Singapore – Should I Get One?

 In mild cases, you may be offered close monitoring with more frequent and regular repeat of pap smear or colposcopy.

 In women with concerns of early cervical cancer changes with small invasions of the abnormal cells, your gynecologist may offer treatment options such as:

 - Ablative treatment in the form of Laser or cryotherapy

 Do not hesitate to discuss further the treatment with your doctor.

 There are over 150 strands of HPV viruses.
-Although the vaccination reduces the risks of cervical cancer, it only covers the common nine strains of the HPV.
-Ladies who have completed HPV 9 (Gardasil-9) vaccination are still advisable for a routine pap smear when they are sexually active.
+Although the vaccination reduces the risks of cervical cancer, the HPV vaccine only covers the common nine strains of the HPV, it does not prevent all possible forms of cervical cancer.
+This vaccine is available in Singapore.
+Ladies who have completed HPV (HPV-9 Valent) vaccination are still advisable for a routine pap smear when they are sexually active.

 Cervical cancer is the 9th most common cancer among women in Singapore.
 Every year, there are approximately 300 Singaporean women diagnosed with cervical cancer.
 The cervix is a structure at the lower narrowed end of the uterus.
 It opens into the vagina.
 Cervical cancer occurs when the cervical cells grow in an uncontrolled, abnormal fashion, leading to damage and invasion of other parts of the body.

 Cervical cancer is curable if detected early; hence, cervical cancer awareness is paramount.
 Early cancer detection is the best way to ensure effective treatment and cancer.